I Splurged on TWO $160-Trash Cans for My Kitchen — and I have Zero Regrets

-I splurged on the Simple Human Butterfly Step Cans, getting the 45-liter option for regular trash and the 40-liter can with two bins for recycling.
+I went all out on the Simple Human Butterfly Step Cans, getting the 45-liter option for regular trash and the 40-liter can with two bins for recycling.
 What could possibly be so great about vessels exclusively designed to temporarily hold stuff I plan on tossing to the curb?
-Here's a list of five (five!) things.
+Here’s a list of five (five!) things.

 1. They’re step cans.